ChrisDeFreitas/Electron-FolderView/readme.md

 - the pathBar's library paths are loaded from an .ini file: customLibraries.ini
 - fixed issues with rename dialog box
 - fixed "Change Folder" and Reload functions
-- changed shortcut for "Change Folder" to F3
+- changed shortcut for "Change Folder" to F3  (changed to F6 April 14/17)
 - added menu item: App/"System Info" , F2 to toggle
 - changed double-clicking folder icon to open new folderView.exe instance.
 This will probably change in the future.
 - updated dev to electron 1.6.2
 - added and updated screen shots

+Apr 14/17
+- manually changed version to 0.6.0
+- fixed bug in clipboard functions
+- added menu App/"Export List" F4, to save file properties to file or clipboard
+- changed shortcut for "Change Folder" from F3 to F6
+- added menu App/"Windows Explorer" F3
+- modified folder double click action to not open new app but load new folder items

 ## Thanks To